sebastian-dalceggio/SNMP-Monitoring-in-AWS/README.md

 ### Limitations
 - To simulate the on premises server we use an vpc with an EC2 instance running an openswan server.
-- Since the account used does not have permissions to create a custom AMI, it was necessary connect the logstash server to the Internet to install all the packages.
+- Since the account used does not have permissions to create a custom AMI, it was necessary connect the logstash server and the SNMP agents to the Internet to install all the packages.
+Therefore, private subnets are de facto public.
 With the correct permissions it is best to use a custom AMI and install it on a private subnet.

 ### Used tools
 - Terraform
 - Python
 - Logstash
 - AWS
+- bash

 ## Details